MitchellCrean/mitchellcrean.github.io/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 17.md

 - gabriel doesnt know, but i havent felt this powerful in a millenia
 - feinren makes lotr joke
-- feinren remembers the Gando family for the elves and the Darga clan for the dwarves were the correspondents of the dude with one eye (other eye now metal)
+- feinren remembers the Gando family for the elves and the Daga clan for the dwarves were the correspondents of the dude with one eye (other eye now metal)
   - feinren and gilbert dual cast invisibilty at third level, and walk back
   - take the notes from the study
   - start heading back